Save the Date!

 US Freedom Pavilion: The Boeing Center

-Qualifying tournaments to take place in March and April:
+Qualifying tournaments to take place in April 2020:

-- New Orleans at Academy of Our Lady, April 6
+- Marrero: Academy of Our Lady, Saturday, April 25

-The Robotics Challenge is expanding in 2019!
-Thanks to a commitment of generous funding by Boeing Corporation, the competition will have four regional qualifying tournaments: Baton Rouge, Lafayette, New Orleans, and the north shore of Lake Pontchartrain.
-When registering, please indicate the region in which you wish to compete.
-The top 40 teams from the qualifying tournaments will be invited to the finals at the National WWII Museum on May 11, 2019.
+The Robotics Challenge is expanding in 2020!
+Thanks to a commitment of generous funding by Boeing, Chevron, and the Bruce J. Heim Foundation, the competition will have five regional qualifying tournaments: Baton Rouge, Mandeville, Marrero, Lafayette, and New Orleans.
+When registering, please indicate the competition site at which you wish to compete.
+The top 40 teams from the qualifying tournaments will be invited to the finals at The National WWII Museum on May 9, 2020.

-This means that the former restriction of one team per school is eliminated.
-Your teams will compete with all the others to attend the finals.
-Registration is still $50, and there is no extra fee if you qualify for the finals.
-If your team is more than a two-hour drive from a regional, contact email@example.com to find out how to qualify for the finals.
+Registration is still $50 and there is no extra fee if you qualify for the finals.
+If your team is more than a two-hour drive from a regional, contact firstname.lastname@example.org to find out how to qualify for the finals.

 Robotics Challenge is supported by: